gajus/turbowatch/README.md

 } from 'turbowatch';

 void watch({
+  // AbortController used to gracefully terminate the service.
+  // If none is provided, then Turbowatch will gracefully terminate
+  // the service when it receives SIGINT.
+  abortSignal: new AbortController().signal,
   // The base directory under which all files are matched.
   // Note: This is different from the "root project" (https://github.com/gajus/turbowatch#project-root).
   project: __dirname,